istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 ### Compatibility with application init containers

-The Istio CNI plugin may cause networking connectivity problems for any application `initContainers`.
+The Istio CNI plugin may cause networking connectivity problems for any application init containers.
 When using Istio CNI, `kubelet` starts an injected pod with the following steps:

 1. The Istio CNI plugin sets up traffic redirection to the Istio sidecar proxy within the pod.